-Advising with the Dean: New Academic and Bridge Students
+Session with the Dean: New Academic Students and Bridge Students

-Students who have been nominated to enter the Academic Program conditionally (e.g. those recommended to be Bridge students, whose LA level performance was borderline, or who have other special circumstances) are required to participate in an interview with the Dean.
+All LA level students must leave themselves available in the last 2 days of term.
+Students who are promoted to the Academic Program are required to participate in a session with the Dean and Academic Affairs prior to their registration for the academic courses.
+Students who have been nominated to enter the Academic Program conditionally (e.g. those recommended to be Bridge students, students entering on Probation, students whose LA level performance was borderline, or who have other special circumstances) may be required to with the Dean.